cthbleachbit/TransitRailMod/README.md

 A mod featuring platform doors and other elements of transit railway systems, now on Minecraft 1.8.

+Refer to project wiki for documentation, guides and crafting recipes.

 Get this mod
 ------------